TanGentleman/TanTan/Issues.md

     - Use prompt engineering on an OpenAI engine to generate magic strings from natural language and keywords
         - Create a dataset of natural language queries and corresponding magic strings [ In testing ]
 - Work on image generation
-- Add 'tanman' command to chatbot.py that shows full command list and documentation [ Under development ]